smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 areas were we could make our application more resilient.

 Frequently failing tests caused by team member commits is a great opportunity for a conversation.
-Infrequent breaks caused accidentally are not a big deal but when it becomes a weekly or daily occurrence it can start to hold up the whole team.
+Infrequent breaks caused accidentally are not a big deal, but when it becomes a weekly or daily occurrence it can start to hold up the whole team.
 It can be easy to blame the individual for their actions and I think it is important to keep people accountable, but it is important to take